kndang/Cybersecurity-Portfolio/Java-Hangman-Game/README.md

 - **GameController.java**: main logic controller that deals with the word selection, game state, and user input
 - **WinJFrame.java**: Displays the winning screen with option to start or exit the game

-## 🧠 Skills Learned
+## 🧠 Skills Demonstrated
-- Gained experience using the Java Swing framework
+- Java Swing framework
-- Learned how to use file I/O in Java
+- Using file I/O in Java
-- Gained experience on how to handle user actions (button clicks and menu selection)
+- How to handle user actions (button clicks and menu selection)

 ## 🛠️Tools Used
 - Java 8